bxparks/AUniter/jenkins/README.md

-# Continuous Integration with Jenkins
+# AUniter Integration with Jenkins

 [Jenkins](https://jenkins.io) is a software automation tool for continuous integration (CI) and continous deployment (CD).
 It has a master/slave